1. Home

 GET YOUR FREE FLU SHOT TODAY!

-Register for both updated vaccines at MyTurn.ca.gov.
+Make an appointment for your vaccines at MyTurn.ca.gov.

-The flu, common cold, and COVID-19 are all contagious respiratory illnesses, but they are caused by different viruses.
-Because some of the symptoms of the flu, cold, and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone, and testing may be needed to help confirm a diagnosis.
-To learn the difference between the three illnesses, visit the links below:
+The flu, common cold, COVID-19, and Respiratory Syncytial Virus (RSV) are all contagious respiratory illnesses caused by different viruses.
+Because some of the symptoms of these respiratory viruses are similar, it may be hard to tell the difference between them based on symptoms alone, and testing may be needed to help confirm a diagnosis.

 Similarities and Differences between Flu and the Common Cold